zenna/Lens.jl/README.md

 ## Keyword arguments

-The second lens in our example uses `keywoard` arguments.
+The second lens in our example uses keyword arguments.
 Keyword arguments are useful because often as we develop our programs, we will find we want to capture to new pieces of data.
-Rather than modifying all our Filters, we instead just add on the data to the keyword argument.
+Rather than modifying all our Filters, we instead just add on the data to with a new keyword.

 For example, suppose we decided now that we wanted to capture the input Array as well as the sorted array, we would simply change the lens to

 `lens(:after_loop, inputdata=a, sorteddata=b, niters=i)`

+__Note__: A function used in a filter that takes input from a keyword argument lens will recieve a single input.
+It can extract the relevant fields using `data[:key]` syntax.

 ## Capturing

 Often we want to just extract or capture some values somewhere deep within our programs.
 Suppose we're interested in the distributon over the number of loop iterations.
-Let's modify our example so to randomly generate $n$ strings and bubblesort them all.
+Let's extend our example so to randomly generate 1000 vectors and bubblesorts them all.

 ```julia
 function many_bubbles()